StevenFupc/predmachlearn-3/index.md

 ### Statistical Modeling
 A simple linear or logistic regression is not a proper choice for building a predictive model with high-dimensional input data.
 We chose Random Forest from the __randomForest__ package. [“It runs efficiently on large data bases and can handle thousands of input variables without variable deletion.
 It gives estimates of what variables are important in the classification.
 It has methods for balancing error in class population unbalanced data sets”][rf1].
 As stated by the authors, the Random forest does not overfit.
-Having built the model we observed a confusion matrix for the validation set.
+We built the model for the outcome variable *classe* using 49 predictive variables.

 ```r
 library(randomForest, quietly = T)